FTL-Hyperspace/FTL-Hyperspace/wiki/Building-with-Devcontainer.md

 There are number of support shell scripts:
 * `buildscripts/buildall.sh`: Use it inside the container.
 Build every variants at once.
-* `buildscripts/buildall-from-docker.bat/sh`: Use it from the host.
+* `buildscripts/buildall-from-docker.sh`: Use it from the host (from WSL on Windows).
 Spawns the container and automatically runs `buildall.sh`.

 ## Rebuilding steps